 - Make use of team building activities so your employees get to know each other better.

-- Have your employees take part in company outings, in-house entertainment activities, and meetings.
+- Have your employees take part in outings, in-house entertainment activities, and meetings.

 - Try and reward team efforts more than individual efforts.